pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 This is **sentence 2**
 ```

-And consequently, it will not match a character if it's not at the end:
+Consequently, it will not match a character if it's not at the end:

 ```RegEx
 This$